BU-Spark-Learning-Ambassadors/API-level-3/README.md

 ## Example

-See the following source code [here](https://github.com/catherinel04/Pokedex/tree/main).
+See the following source code [here](https://github.com/catherinel04/Pokedex/tree/main) for an example that achieves the goals of this project!
 <img width="700" alt="Screen Shot 2024-12-03 at 1 55 08 PM" src="https://github.com/user-attachments/assets/0f0764e7-d5ac-4b58-9fe4-2f9560598fb2">